 This manual and the online help were created for users with experience from engineering consultancies, civil engineering planning offices and the traffic engineering group of Yunex Traffic Engineering.
-It is assumed that users have a basic knowledge of planning and parameterization of traffic signal-controlled intersections, traffic engineering routes and networks as well as of the standard techniques used with MS Windows® programs.
+It is assumed that users have a basic knowledge of planning and traffic signal-controlled intersections, traffic engineering routes and networks as well as of the standard techniques used with MS Windows® programs.
 General program functions such as the integration of external programs are explained briefly.

-The structure of the manual corresponds to the workflow for traffic engineering planning and implementation of intersections, routes and networks.
+The structure of the manual corresponds to the workflow for traffic engineering planning and implementation of intersections, routes, networks or fields of Sitraffic Motion.